Robust Stance Detection: Understanding Public Perceptions in Social Media: Experiments

 \subsection{Datasets}

-We use two representative datasets related to COVID-19 with different domains and targets (see \autoref{tab:table1}).
-The large-scale Twitter dataset CoVaxNet~\cite{jiang2022covaxnet} was used for both cross-domain and cross-target training.
-CoVaxNet was acquired over the pandemic period (Jan 1st, 2020 - Dec 31st, 2021) and labeled with stances toward ``COVID-19 vaccination''.
-For testing the performance of \model~ in a single-target setting, the \textit{domains} are defined as separate time periods marked by a changepoint event.
-We divided CoVaxNet into two time periods with the changepoint event occurring on August 23, 2021, when the US Food and Drug Administration (FDA) fully approved the Pfizer-BioNTech vaccine.
-Thus, the data for the source and target domains are 10,000 randomly selected tweets from Jan 1st, 2020 to August 22, 2021 (``CoVaxNet\_pre''; source domain) and 10,000 tweets from August 23, 2021 to December 31st, 2021 (``CoVaxNet\_post''; target domain).
+We use two representative datasets related to COVID-19, each from different domains and targets (details provided in~\autoref{tab:table1}).
+The large-scale Twitter dataset CoVaxNet~\cite{jiang2022covaxnet} was employed for training across both domains and targets.
+CoVaxNet was compiled throughout the pandemic period (Jan 1, 2020 - Dec 31, 2021) and annotated with stances towards \emph{COVID-19 vaccination}.
+To evaluate the performance of \model~ in a single-target context, we categorized the \textit{domains} as distinct time intervals distinguished by significant events, following common practice in social media analysis~\cite{pak-paroubek-2010-twitter}.
+We divided CoVaxNet into two periods, with the full approval of the Pfizer-BioNTech vaccine by the US Food and Drug Administration (FDA) on Aug 23, 2021, serving as the dividing event.
+Thus, the source and target domains consist of 10,000 tweets each, selected randomly from January 1, 2020 to Aug 22, 2021 (``CoVaxNet\_pre''; source domain) and from Aug 23, 2021 to Dec 31, 2021 (``CoVaxNet\_post''; target domain).

 For the cross-target scenario, CoVaxNet\_pre and CoVaxNet\_post were separately used as training sets for \model.
-Model performance was tested on targets (``Anthony S. Fauci, M.D.'', ``Wearing a Face Mask'', ``Keeping Schools Closed'', ``Stay at Home Orders'') from the COVID-19-Stance~\cite{glandt2021stance} dataset.
-COVID-19-Stance was collected in the period (February 27th, 2020 - August 20th, 2020) with different targets and keywords of interest (e.g., \#lockdown), thus justifying an adequate distributional shift between the source and target.
-It should be noted that we treated the congruent labels from the two datasets as equivalent i.e., \textit{pro} is equivalent to \textit{favor} and \textit{anti} is the same as \textit{against}.
-In the context of stance detection, the words in these pairs essentially convey the same stance.
+Model performance was evaluated on the targets (\emph{``Anthony S. Fauci, M.D.''}, \emph{``Wearing a Face Mask''}, \emph{``Keeping Schools Closed''}, \emph{``Stay at Home Orders''}) from the COVID-19-Stance~\cite{glandt2021stance} dataset\footnote{Dataset collected between Feb 27, 2020 and Aug 20, 2020}.
+It includes different targets and keywords of interest (e.g., \#lockdown), thereby justifying an adequate distributional shift between the source and target.
+Domain counterfactuals for this dataset were generated in the same manner as the cross-domain setting to augment the training set.
+Importantly, we labeled the generated examples the same as the original example as we observed a positive correlation between the targets in the source and target domain.
+Future works should explore scenarios where the stances towards targets in source and target domains are conflicting.

+We excluded tweets that were too short or contained excessive hashtags, emojis, and URLs from both datasets to preserve their quality.
+Additionally, we balanced the training and test set across the different labels.
+It should be noted that congruent labels from the two datasets were treated as equivalent; that is, \textit{pro} is equivalent to \textit{in-favor} and \textit{anti} is the same as \textit{against}.
+In the context of stance detection, the terms in these pairs essentially convey the same stance.
+Both CoVaxNet and COVID-19-Stance datasets are publicly available for research purposes~\cite{jiang2022covaxnet}.